rahatutzaman-rizon/react-todo-app/README.md

 It manages the list of tasks, selected tab, current task being edited, and success message state.
 It uses useEffect to initialize tasks from local storage when the component mounts.
 Components like TodoForm, Tabs, and TodoList are rendered within the App component.

+## Deployment: Netlify
+## Tools : Css framework :Tailwindcss ,React
+## Roadmap: In future I can use this project for dynamic system and store in database